General Jewish Labour Bund: Policies

+Activities

+The Bund was heavily invested in building camaraderie and support internally.
+In the 1880s, the Bund created its first kassy in Lithuania and Belarus.
+The kassy was a mutual aid fund designed to support workers during strikes.
+Other similar funds were created to support the militia.
+In the case of a militiaman being wounded and then unable to work for an extended period of time, the Bund created a mutual aid fund, requiring every member to contribute regularly.
+When a member was wounded and their personal funds ran low, the Bund would step in and help cover costs.
+The idea supporting this approach was to increase solidarity amongst its members, reminding them that they were each responsible for one another and in struggle together.

+The Bund also incorporated efforts to raise consciousness amongst its members and the Jewish working class.
+Between 1903 and 1904, the Bund “held 429 political meetings, organized forty-five demonstrations and forty-one political strikes, and distributed 305 leaflets.”
+They expanded these efforts by creating a youth organization, Tsukunft, in 1910 and published daily in their newspaper, Yugnt veker.
+Women in the Bundist movement actively engaged in fights for birth control and free childcare.
+Additionally, they put together study groups and shared readings and experiences.

-Activities abroad
+Activities in other countries

 Less than a year after the founding of the party, its Foreign Committee was set up in Geneva.
 Also within the same timespan, Bundist groups began to constitute themselves internationally.
 However, the Bund did not construct any world party (as did Poalei Zion).
 On the contrary, the Bund argued that it was a party for action inside the Russian empire.
 The Bundist groups abroad were not included into the party structures.
 In 1902, a United Organization of Workers' Associations and Support Groups to the Bund Abroad was founded.
 The groups affiliated to the United Organization played an important role in raising funds for the party.

 Between 1901 and 1903, the Foreign Committee was based in London.
 The United Organization, the Foreign Committee as well as the Union of Russian Social Democrats Abroad were all dissolved at the time of the Russian Revolution of 1917.